-The days of Misfit only making fitness trackers are over.
-That doesn't mean it's abandoning making more Rays or Shines, but since the startup was bought up by the Fossil Group, it's turned its attention to smartwatches.
-It's already launched the Misfit Phase, its first hybrid smartwatch.
-Now it's getting more ambitious with the Misfit Vapor, a full-fat smartwatch that's moving firmly into Apple Watch Series 2 and Samsung Gear S3 territory.
+The days of Misfit the fitness tracker startup are over.
+Since being bought by the Fossil Group, the company has turned its head to smartwatches too.
+It's already launched the Misfit Phase, its first hybrid smartwatch, and now it's getting more ambitious with the Misfit Vapor, a full-fat smartwatch that's moving firmly into Apple Watch Series 2 and Samsung Gear S3 territory.

 Essential reading: The best smartwatches in the world

-Building on the design cues of the Phase and clearly taking some inspiration from Fossil's legion of watch brands, it's no surprise to find that the Vapor looks great up close.
-It's one of the best-looking smartwatches I've seen for some time and reminds me a lot of the Moto 360, with its sleek stainless steel frame and stylish interchangeable straps.
-Unlike Motorola's Android Wear smartwatch, there's no sign of that ugly black tyre at the bottom of the screen.
+Building on the design cues of the Phase and clearly taking some inspiration from Fossil's legion of watch brands, it's no surprise to find that the Vapor looks great up close with its sleek stainless steel frame and stylish interchangeable straps.
+It actually reminds us a little of the Moto 360.

 There's just a single physical button on the side and that's essentially your means to turn the 1.39-inch OLED display on and off.
-When it's on, it's an absolute beaut with rich, deep blacks that really help the UI stand out.
-While it's virtually impossible to notice, there's also a touch bezel surrounding the screen that creates a Samsung Tizen-esque feel to navigating the OS and it feels very slick.
+When it's on, it's an absolute beaut with rich, deep blacks that really help the display stand out.

-What I can say is that it look the part and I'd definitely wear it.
-I just hope that that Misfit can deliver on everything else to really give it a chance of succeeding to give it a chance against what Apple, Samsung and the rest of the Android Wear family have to offer.
+The Vapor definitely looks the part regardless of the software.
+We just hope that that Misfit can deliver on everything else to really give it a chance of succeeding to give it a chance against what Apple, Samsung and the rest of the Android Wear family have to offer.